 - Oil, for deep frying (see notes)

-- Cut the tip (not the root) off of your onion with a sharp knife.
+- Cut the tip (not the root) off of the onion with a sharp knife.
 Peel off the brown skin, then carefully make 1/2" slices along the onion.
 Pop out the rings, discarding any extremely small ones or any that broke.

 Your Private Notes: